-Name: Grade: Date: blanks bes ontract between you and you side the statements, you agre the conditions set in this cont Il be discontinued immediate ee to compl ract, you wi ete ea ch of the activities.
-If you do Read eac ch statement below and write ement. your initials beside e it to sho w your understanding Learning Conditions vill complete all alternative le greement by (d vities in my Indep pendent Study I will prepare for and complete the unit's assessment at the same time as the rest of the class.
-I v vill participate in whole-class activities as the tec acher ass igns them.
+Name: Grade: Date: blanks bes ontract between you and you side the statements, you agre the conditions set in this conti Il be discontinued immediate ee to compl ract, you wi ete ea ch of the activities.
+If you do Read eac h statement below and write ement. your initials beside e it to sho w your understanding Learning Conditions vill complete all alternative le greement by (d vities in my Indep pendent Study vill prepare for and complete est of the class. the unit's c ıssessm ent at the e same time as the I v I will participate in whole-class activities as the teacher assigns them.
 I v I will keep a daily log of my progress in my Learning Log. in m I will share what I have learned from my independent study with the class in an interesting way.
-I will prepare a brief presentation of five to seven minutes and make sure that I include some kind of a visual aid (e.g., poster, picture, digital slide show).
-Working (Conditions I v vill check in with the teacher at the begi nning a nd end c of each class period. vill work on my chosen topic f eacher assigns. or the entire e class l period or n the days my vill not bother anyone or call over than others in the class. attention to the fac ct that I c am doing different Student's S Signature Teacher's Signature Date
+I will prepare a brief presentation of five to seven minutes and make sure that I include some kind of a visual aid (e.g., poster, picture, digital slide show). seven minutes and Working (Conditions I v vill check in with the teacher at the begi nning a nd end c of each class period.
+I will work on my chosen topic for the entire class period on the days my teacher assigns.
+I will not bother anyone or call attention to the fact that I am doing different work than others in the class.
+Student's S Signature Teacher's Signature Date